 - Eliminate pests & protect against possible future infestations

 - Stimulating dracaena marginata leaves to grow back

 When a dracaena has foliage problems the cause almost always lies in the care routine of the plant.

 Although there can be some causes for leaf loss that are beyond the plant owners control, such as pest infestation for example, in the majority of cases foliage problems are due entirely to an incorrect care routine.

-This is actually fairly good news because it means an immediate positive and correct change in the care you are giving your dracaena will often lead to a speedy recover of the plant.
+This is actually fairly good news.
+It means an immediate positive and correct change in the care you are giving your dracaena will often lead to a speedy recover of the plant.